 (3) The Commission may from time to time classify the positions to be held by officers and employees of the Commission and define the duties to be performed by the respective holders of those positions.

-(4) The Commission may engage under contract for services such professional and technical or other assistance as it considers necessary to enable the Commission and the Corporation to carry out their respective functions.
+(4) The Commission may engage under contract for services such professional and technical or other assistance as the board considers necessary to enable the Commission to carry out its functions.

+[Section 12 amended by No. 45 of 1996 s.
+13.]

 12A.
 Status of managing director and officers and employees of Commission

 Notwithstanding anything in this Division, to the extent that there is in the case of a person who is appointed under —